cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt2.md

 We need one last piece of configuration before we look at GitHub Actions to build and deploy the Hugo site.

-We need to create a GitHub [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+We need to create a GitHub [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) so the GitHub Action can access the repository.

 Head over to your GitHub profile -> Settings -> Developer Settings and selecting Personal Access Tokens.
 Create a token by selecting the repo, workflow and write packages permission boxes.